AndersonSMed/axios-queue-js/README.md

 ## Usage

-You can install `axios-queue-js` by running a `npm install axios-queue-js` or `yarn add axios-queue-js` in your project.
-After that you can use it as follows.
+You can add `axios-queue-js` in your project by running a `npm install --save axios axios-queue-js` or `yarn add axios axios-queue-js` in your project.

+After that, you can use `axios-queue-js` as shown in the following examples.

 ```typescript
 // By using module imports